puppeteer/puppeteer/docs/api/puppeteer.coverage.md

 # Coverage class

-The Coverage class provides methods to gather information about parts of JavaScript and CSS that were used by the page.

-#### Signature:
+### Signature:

 ```typescript
 export declare class Coverage
 ```

+The Coverage class provides methods to gather information about parts of JavaScript and CSS that were used by the page.

 ## Remarks